ShortTimeNoSee/storygraph-api/README.md

 ## Features
 - **Book Details**: Fetch detailed information about a book using its unique ID.
+- **Reading Progress**: Get your current reading progress for a book on your "currently reading" shelf.
 - **Search**: Perform a book search on StoryGraph and retrieve the results.
 - **Fetch User lists**:
     -  currently reading